ddtraveller/TEFLTools/README.md

 6. **Dezenvolvimentu no Implementasaun permajardín ba Seguransa Ai-han iha Timor-Leste / Permagarden Design and Implementation for Food Security in Timor-Leste**
    - Create productive, sustainable gardens to support community nutrition.

+7. **Dezenvolvimentu software ba Timor-Leste / Software Development for Timor-Leste**
+   - Learn the tools and fundamental skills necesarry to work in the software development industry as an independent contractor.

-7. **Introdusaun ba Programa Python ba Timor-Leste / Introduction to Python Programming for Timor-Leste**
+8. **Introdusaun ba Programa Python ba Timor-Leste / Introduction to Python Programming for Timor-Leste**
    - Gain practical coding skills to drive technological innovation in Timor-Leste.

+9. **Introdusaun ba Herbalizmu Mediku ba Timor-Leste / Introduction to Medical Herbalism for Timor-Leste**
+   - Gain knowledge of the science of plants, their parts and how they work in the body along with information on local plants and herbs that make up part of a healthy diet or have practical uses.

 <img src="jpg/TL_kids2.jpg" alt="Timorese children in traditional dress" width="400"/>

 ## Matadalan ba navigasaun / Navigation Guide